Quentin18/Line-Track-Designer/docs/source/quickstart.rst

 This tiles originate from a PDF file and can be printed in A4 format.
 This tiles are squares of 200 mm.
 They are represented by a number between 2 and 33.

-You can see all the tiles here: :download:`pdf <pdf/linefollowtiles.pdf>`
+You can see all the tiles here: :download:`linefollowtiles.pdf <pdf/linefollowtiles.pdf>`

 A track is represented by two matrix
 :math:`T` and :math:`O`: